thomasstep/crow-api/README.md

 #### `lambdaConfigurations`

 This props allows for more complex overrides to Lambda functions.
-The prop is an object with keys corresponding to the API path of a Lambda function and a value corresponding to the configuration that should be applied to the Lambda as well as the key `useAuthorizerLambda` which will invoke the authorizer Lambda whenever the method is called.
-The configuration allowed is exactly the same as the [Lambda Function props](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html) plus the `useAuthorizerLambda` boolean.
+The prop is an object with keys corresponding to the API path of a Lambda function and a value corresponding to the configuration that should be applied to the Lambda.
+The configuration allowed is exactly the same as the [Lambda Function props](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html).

+**Note:**

+Be careful with this configuration item as all configuration here takes precedence over Crow defaults.
+I suggest not using this configuration item unless you are experienced with the AWS CDK and Lambda.

 An example of this prop might look like the following: